goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 > Link to paper: [ELECTRA: Pre-training Text Encoders as Discriminators Rather Than Generators](https://arxiv.org/abs/2003.10555)

-Google's model that used a discriminative approach instead of masked language modeling, providing more efficient training As noted, "Electra deploys a 'Masked Language Modeling' approach that masks certain words and trains the model to predict them.
+Google's model that used a discriminative approach instead of masked Language Modeling, providing more efficient training As noted, "Electra deploys a 'Masked Language Modeling' approach that masks certain words and trains the model to predict them.
 Additionally, Electra incorporates a 'Discriminator' network that aids in comprehending language without the need to memorize the training data."

 <details>

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-ELECTRA presents a more efficient alternative to masked language modeling (MLM) pre-training methods like BERT.
+ELECTRA presents a more efficient alternative to masked Language Modeling (MLM) pre-training methods like BERT.
 Instead of masking tokens and training a model to predict the original ones, ELECTRA proposes "replaced token detection" - a discriminative task where:

 1. A small generator model replaces some tokens with plausible alternatives
 2. A discriminator model (ELECTRA) learns to distinguish between original and replaced tokens